raspberrypilearning/python_scrolling/en/step_7.md

 Each example project in the [Introduction](./) has a ‘See Inside’ link for you to open the project and look at the code to get ideas and see how they work.

-Take a look at some Powerful patterns projects created by community members in the Raspberry Pi Foundation’s [Don't collide - Community library](https://wke.lt/w/s/KobNfx){:target="_blank"} to see projects created by community members.
+Take a look at some Don't collide projects created by community members in the Raspberry Pi Foundation’s [Don't collide - Community library](https://wke.lt/w/s/KobNfx){:target="_blank"} to see projects created by community members.

 --- save ---